tylermercer/personal-website/src/en/posts/faith/compassion-and-covenants.md

 Ammon from going to battle to protect the Nephites, because the People of Ammon had covenanted with God not to take up arms.

-I believe this covenants-over-compassion interpretation is a dangerous idea resulting from taking an isolated incident out of context and misunderstanding the nature of compassion and our covenants.
+I believe this idea of covenants superseding compassion is a dangerous idea resulting from taking a nuanced incident out of context and misunderstanding the nature of compassion and our covenants.

 The danger inherent in this idea is that of claiming that our covenants justify